pegasus-web/age-gate/legal/privacy-cookie-notice.md

 ## 1. Introduction

-This website is operated by a member of the Diageo group of companies, the ultimate holding company of which is Diageo plc (registered in England and Wales with company number 23307 and registered address at Lakeside Drive, London, NW10 7HQ, United Kingdom).
+This website is operated by a member of the [CB/PEGASUS] group of companies, the ultimate holding company of which is [CB/PEGASUS] plc (registered in England and Wales with company number 23307 and registered address at Lakeside Drive, London, NW10 7HQ, United Kingdom).

-All references to 'our', 'us', 'we', or 'company' within this policy and within the opt-in notice are deemed to refer to Diageo plc, its subsidiaries, affiliates, and/or associates, as appropriate.
+All references to 'our', 'us', 'we', or 'company' within this policy and within the opt-in notice are deemed to refer to [CB/PEGASUS] plc, its subsidiaries, affiliates, and/or associates, as appropriate.

 We endeavour to protect your personal privacy.
 We provide this Privacy and Cookie Notice to help you to understand what we may do with any personal information that we obtain from you.
 By providing your personal information to us, you signify your acceptance of our Privacy and Cookie Notice and agree that we may collect, use, and disclose your personal information as described in this Privacy and Cookie Notice.
 If you do not agree to this Notice, please do not provide your personal details to us.
 This Privacy and Cookie Notice is incorporated into, and part of, the Terms and Conditions `<< where possible this should be a hyperlink to the website terms and conditions>>`, that govern your use of the site in general.
 We will use your information only for the purposes set forth below.